programmfabrik/easydb-documentation/en/sysadmin/betrieb/betrieb.md

 # Status

-Which components of the easydb just can run it u.a.
-Display with `docker ps`.
-Here is an example display while all components are running:
+Which easydb components are currently running can be displayed with `docker ps`.
+Here is a sample display while all components are running:

 ~~~~
 CONTAINER ID        IMAGE                                       COMMAND             CREATED             STATUS              PORTS                   NAMES